fonzcastellanos/rcoaster/README.md

 ```

 ### Track File
-The track file allows you to designated which spline files should be loaded to create the track.
+The track file allows you to designate which spline files should be loaded to create the track.

 The example track file is `src/track.txt`, which looks like this (except without the comments)
  ```console